Post-doctoral Training in Infectious Diseases: The University of Iowa and the VA Medical Center, Iowa City, IA

 BS in Microbiology: University of Puerto Rico

-My research studies how the early interactions between microbes and their hosts affect individual cells, the immune response, and ultimately, the outcome of infection.
-To examine these questions, I study the interactions between Leishmania infantum chagasi (Lic) and macrophages of mouse origin.
-Leishmania spp. are parasitic protozoa endemic in 90 tropical and subtropical countries.
-The World Health Organization (WHO) estimates that 350 million people are at risk of Leishmania infection, making it a major threat to global health.
+Our lab studies how the interactions between microbes and their hosts affect individual cells, the immune response, and ultimately, the outcome of infection.
+To examine these questions, we use a model of macrophage infection with Leishmania infantum.
+Leishmania spp. are parasitic protozoa endemic in over 90 tropical and subtropical countries.
+The World Health Organization (WHO) estimates that around 350 million people are at risk of Leishmania infection, making it a major threat to global health.
 Unfortunately, because most people at risk live in developing countries, little effort has been given to find effective treatments, leading the WHO to classify Leishmaniasis as a "neglected disease".

 - Ueno N, Bratt CL, Rodríguez NE, and Wilson ME (2009).
 "Differences in human macrophage receptor usage, lysosomal fusion kinetics and survival between logarithmic and metacyclic Leishmania infantum chagasi promastigotes".
 Cell Microbiol 11, 1827-1841.

 - Rodríguez NE, Gaur U, and Wilson, ME (2006).
 "Role of caveolae in Leishmania chagasi phagocytosis and intracellular survival in macrophages".
 Cell Microbiol 8, 1106-1120. **Chosen as cover illustration for this volume.**